♫ Listening to: Kings and Queens by Killing Joke ♫

 Melt 6 ounces / 1 cup (170g) vegan white chocolate mixed with 2 tablespoons (30ml) of non-dairy milk in the microwave, covered, for 30 seconds.
 Stir it, and if it isn’t completely smooth, try putting it back in for 15 seconds.

 Add ½ tablespoon freeze dried strawberry powder to the vegan white chocolate and mix it in completely until the color is a uniform pink.
+If you want a brighter pink color, you can add pink vegan food coloring.

 Spread the strawberry white chocolate thickly across the surface of one of the bottom cookies.